Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Introduction

-\textbf{Literature review.} Many works seek to understand how much traffic network latency could be improved if vehicle routing was controlled by a central planner, including works on \emph{congestion games} \cite{dafermos1972multiclass_user, hearn1984convex, roughgarden2002bad, lazar2018routing, mehr2018can}.
+\textbf{Literature review.} Many works seek to understand how much traffic network latency could be improved if vehicle routing was controlled by a central planner, including works on \emph{congestion games} \cite{dafermos1972multiclass_user, hearn1984convex, roughgarden2002bad, lazar2020routing, mehr2018can}.
 Some study how indirectly influencing peoples' routing choices by providing them network state information affects network performance \cite{lazarus2018decision, wu2018value}. \emph{Stackelberg Routing}, in which only some of the vehicles are controlled, is another way to influence routing \cite{roughgarden2004stackelberg, swamy2012effectiveness}; some works incorporate the \emph{dynamics} of human routing choices \cite{krichene2018social}.
 While providing useful techniques for analysis, the congestion game framework does not reflect a fundamental empirical understanding about vehicle flow on roads, namely that roads with low vehicle density have a roughly constant latency, and roads with high density see latency \emph{increase} as flow \emph{decreases}.

 Works on CTM \cite{daganzo1994cell, muralidharan2009freeway} capture this phenomenon, including works that characterize equilibria on roads described with CTM \cite{gomes2008behavior}.
-Notably, some consider equilibria, but not dynamics, of parallel-road Stackelberg Games, including with mixed autonomy \cite{krichene2017stackelberg,lazar2018altruism}.
+Notably, some consider equilibria of parallel-path Stackelberg Games, including with mixed autonomy \cite{krichene2017stackelberg,lazar2018altruism}.
+However, their analyses are limited to steady-state and do not capture the dynamics. \cite{aswani2011game} considers a Fundamental Diagram of Traffic-based model for slowly varying traffic.
+They formulate this as a Stackelberg Game and design routing information for users to minimize overall latency and bound the resulting inefficiency in a simple network.
+However, they only consider a single-vehicle type, not a mixed-autonomy setting.

-Some works look at the low-level control of autonomous vehicles, specifically how to control their acceleration to smooth traffic flow and ease congestion at bottlenecks \cite{cui2017stabilizing, wu2018stabilizing}; \cite{belletti2018expert} provides a benchmark for gauging the performance of these techniques.
-Other works learn ramp metering policies \cite{belletti2018expert} and model lane-change behavior with a neural net \cite{wright2019neural}.
+Some works look at the low-level control of autonomous cars, specifically controlling acceleration to smooth flow and ease congestion at bottlenecks \cite{cui2017stabilizing, wu2017emergent, wu2018stabilizing}; \cite{vinitsky2018benchmarks} provides a benchmark for gauging the performance of these techniques.
+Other works learn ramp metering policies \cite{belletti2018expert}, localize congestion \cite{sivaranjani2015localization}, and model lane-change behavior with a neural network \cite{wright2019neural}.